chriscoodeCTMP/index.html/README.md

       A <span class="emph">modeled counter</span> that converts time elapsed since a fixed reference date into a running estimate using a configured daily rate.
     </p>
     <p>
       If you refresh the page, the displayed value updates only because time has advanced.
-It does not restart from zero.
+It doesn't restart from zero.
     </p>
   </div>